Perfume Review & Musings: Violetta di Parma by Borsari 1870

 violettadiparma.jpg

-Violetta di Parma by Borsari is a singularly understated masterpiece, yet a true gem.
+violetta_di_parma.jpg Violetta di Parma by Borsari 1870 is a singularly understated modest masterpiece - a true gem really.
 Its fragrance evokes a sentiment of perfection.
-It is and cannot be anything more beyond itself.
-It is a deeply satisfying scent in my opinion.
+It is and cannot be anything more beyond itself and the mood it sets.
+It is a deeply satisfying scent in my opinion...

 The perfume is the result of a woman's deep passion for a flower ranging from its scent to its color.
-We are told that prior to going to Italy to claim her duchy in 1815 she wrote from Austria to her lady-in-waiting in Paris to ask her to procure the flowers in advance, plant them, and make them bloom announcing her intention to engage in the study of botany.
-Like many of her contemporaries Maria Luigia or Marie-Louise in French (for she was the second wife of Napoleon Bonaparte) was wild about violets but it seems in this case to a degree unparalleled.
-Many years later, in 1870, Ludovico Borsari succeeded in prying from the hands of the frati dell'Annunciata the secret formula of her beloved perfume and his company has been producing it ever since then.
+We are told that prior to going to Italy to claim her duchy in 1815 she wrote from Austria to her lady-in-waiting in Paris to ask her to procure the flowers in advance, plant them and make them bloom announcing her intention to engage in the study of botany.
+Like many of her contemporaries Maria Luigia or Marie-Louise in French was wild about violets but it seems in this case to a degree unparalleled.
+Many years later in 1870, Ludovico Borsari succeeded in prying from the hands of the frati dell'Annunciata the secret formula of her beloved perfume and his company has been producing it ever since then, except for a break and a relaunch in 1925.

-Violetta di Parma starts from a medium-high point suspending its first fresh transparent accord in the air; it is evocative of fern soon revealing small violet flowers coming to the fore and distillating their sweetness in the middle of all the verdancy.
-It then evokes the fragrance emanating from a few fresh leaves being sensually crushed against each others in the hands of a walker pausing for a moment in the midst of a forest to absorb more profoundly the scents of the trees and of the humid earth.
-We imagine dewy leaves carpeting the soil of that forest, sometimes sticking themselves onto the walker's shoes at other times falling back onto the ground.
-We hear the rustling noise made by leaves brushing against the silken hem of a dress.
-It is cool and it is very early in the morning.
+Violetta di Parma starts from a medium-high point suspending its first fresh transparent accord in the air; it is evocative of fern soon revealing small violet flowers coming to the fore distillating their sweetness in the middle of all the verdancy.
+It then evokes the fragrance emanating from a few fresh leaves being sensually crushed against each others in the hands of a forest walker pausing for a moment in the midst of nature to absorb in her or him more deeply the scents of the trees and the humid earth.
+You can imagine dewy leaves carpeting the soil of that forest sometimes getting stuck on the walker's shoes and at other times falling back onto the ground.
+You can hear the rustling noise made by leaves brushing against the silken hem of a dress; it is cool and it is very early in the morning.

-The perfume then becomes gradually deeper and softer, warmer, very slightly peppery, a tinge of it really.
-The perfume goes on to follow its course, becoming subter and subtler until almost achieving..........dematerialization, becoming non-existent.
+The perfume then becomes gradually deeper and softer, warmer, very slightly peppery - just a tinge of it, really.
+The scent then goes on to follow its course, becoming subter and subtler until almost achieving how could I put it best?..........dematerialization; it becomes non-existent.

 The first time I wore it I mistakingly thought that my skin, alas, was quenching its thirst by drinking in all the essence contained in the perfume.
 But then to my surprise I realized perhaps twenty minutes into wearing it that the most beautiful, elegant, and sensual fragrance was scenting the air again around me.
 Could it be so?
 Yes, it was unmistakingly developing and evolving further now revealing all of its beauty made more achingly beautiful by the modesty it had revealed and the longing it had provoked.
 It does unexpectedly so and for a long time as it is tenacious and persistent while maintaining an aura of discretion, softness and subtlety.
 A veritable tour de force.